Henryka Sienkiewicza Street: Kayser's villa at 12

-This house is one of the first edifice built in the street.
-Then located at "61 Mittelstraße", it was the property of Robert Kayser, a paymaster.
-The villa changed four times of address through time, thanks to the successive house numbering rules from its erection till the Second World War.
+This house is one of the first edifices built on the street.
+Previously located at "61 Mittelstraße", it was the property of Robert Kayser, a paymaster.
+The villa changed addresses four times, thanks to the successive house numbering rules from its erection until the Second World War.

-The façade is unfortunately not well preserved.
-One can appreciate, however, the quality of the original wrought iron fencing, portraying curved and floral motifs.
+The façade is unfortunately not well-preserved.
+However, the quality of the original wrought iron fencing is preserved, portraying curved and floral motifs.